griffithlab/rnabio.org/_posts/0009-08-01-Integrated_Assignment_Answers.md

 # Integrated Assignment answers

-**Background:** The use of cell lines are often implemented in order to study different experimental conditions.
-One such kind of study is the effects of shRNA on expression profiles, to determine whether these effects target specific genes.
-Experimental models for these include using control shRNA to account for any expression changes that may occur from just the introduction of these molecules.
+**Background:** Cell lines are often used to study different experimental conditions and to study the function of specific genes by various perturbation approaches.
+One such type of study involves knocking down expression of a target of interest by shRNA and then using RNA-seq to measure the impact on gene expression.
+These eperiments often include use of a control shRNA to account for any expression changes that may occur from just the introduction of these molecules.
+Differential expression is performed by comparing biological replicates of shRNA knockdown vs shRNA control.

-**Objectives:** In this assignment, we will be using a subset of the GSE114360 dataset, which consists of 6 RNA sequence files on the SGC-7901 gastric cancer cell line, (3 transfected with tcons_00001221 shRNA, and 3 control shRNA), and determine the number of differentially expressed genes.
+**Objectives:** In this assignment, we will be using a subset of the [GSE114360 dataset](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA471072), which consists of 6 RNA-seq datasets generated from a cell line (3 transfected with shRNA, and 3 controls).
+Our goal will be to determine differentially expressed genes.

 Experimental information and other things to keep in mind:

 - The libraries are prepared as paired end.
-- The samples are sequenced on a Illumina 4000.
+- The samples are sequenced on an Illumina 4000.
 - Each read is 150 bp long
 - The dataset is located here: [GSE114360](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA471072)
 - 3 samples transfected with target shRNA and 3 samples with control shRNA
 - Libraries were prepared using standard Illumina protocols
-- For this exercise we will be using all a subset of the reads (first 1000000 reads from each pair).
+- For this exercise we will be using a subset of the reads (first 1,000,000 reads from each pair).
 - The files are named based on their SRR id's, and obey the following key:
-  - SRR7155055 = transfected sample 1
+  - SRR7155055 = CBSLR knockdown sample 1 (T1 - aka transfected 1)
-  - SRR7155056 = transfected sample 2
+  - SRR7155056 = CBSLR knockdown sample 2 (T2 - aka transfected 2)
-  - SRR7155057 = transfected sample 3
+  - SRR7155057 = CBSLR knockdown sample 3 (T3 - aka transfected 3)
-  - SRR7155058 = control sample 1
+  - SRR7155058 = control sample 1 (C1 - aka control 1)
-  - SRR7155059 = control sample 2
+  - SRR7155059 = control sample 2 (C2 - aka control 2)
-  - SRR7155060 = control sample 3
+  - SRR7155060 = control sample 3 (C3 - aka control 3)

+Experimental descriptions from the study authors:

+Experimental details from the [paper](https://pubmed.ncbi.nlm.nih.gov/35499052/):
+"An RNA transcriptome-sequencing analysis was performed in shRNA-NC or shRNA-CBSLR-1 MKN45 cells cultured under hypoxic conditions for 24 h (Fig. 2A)."

+Experimental details from the GEO submission:
+"An RNA transcriptome sequencing analysis was performed in MKN45 cells that were transfected with tcons_00001221 shRNA or control shRNA."

+Note that according to [GeneCards](https://www.genecards.org/cgi-bin/carddisp.pl?gene=CBSLR) and [HGNC](https://www.genenames.org/data/gene-symbol-report/#!/hgnc_id/55459), *CBSLR* and *tcons_00001221* refer to the same thing.

 ## PART 0 : Obtaining Data and References